chrisdonnelly/CodeClan_Week_8_Project/README.md

 Data was persisted thoughout the app useing SharedPrefrences.

-The app provides a companion management tool for a well established table top game, a product that should have appeal to and demand from a pre-established audience.
+The app provides a companion management tool for a well established table top game, a product that should have appeal to, and demand from, a pre-established audience.